rescript-lang/bucklescript.github.io/website/blog/2020-05-13-lazy-encoding.md

 ```
 As you can see, with the new encoding, no magic tags like 246  appear, and the lazy status is clearly marked via `RE_LAZY: 'todo'` or `RE_LAZY: 'done'`.

-More than that, the generated code quality is also improved, in the old mode, the generated JS code is like this:
+More than that, the generated code quality is also improved.
+In the old mode, the generated JS code was like this:

 ```js
 var lazy1 = Caml_obj.caml_lazy_make((function (param) {